 Fill silicon molds with dough, pressing down on each.
 You can also shape the dough like a peanut butter cookie.

-Bake for approximately 40 minutes.
+Bake in preheated 375° for approximately 40 minutes.

 My dogs like the biscuits very crunchy ( but truthfully they would eat them raw).
 I turn the oven off and leave them in for another hour and let them cool down in the oven and the biscuits become very hard and crunchy.